Easy Pavlova Recipe with Fresh Strawberries & Whipped CreamPhoto Credit : Heath Robbins

 Australians and New Zealanders have an on going debate about who first created this gorgeous meringue dessert crowned with whipped cream and fresh fruit.
+We’re especially fond of making this easy pavlova recipe in the summer.
 You can substitute other berries, kiwi, or mango, but we love it best with strawberries.

 In the clean bowl of a standing mixer with a whisk attachment, beat egg whites until frothy.
 Add salt and continue beating.
 As soft peaks form, slowly add sugar in a thin stream, beating as you go.
 Once sugar is incorporated, beat on high speed until firm, shiny peaks begin to form, about 2 more minutes.
 Stop beating, then gently fold in vanilla, vinegar, and cornstarch with a spatula.